CONTENTS

 Feedback and Review

 Practice alone wasn’t enough.
 I needed to know what I was doing right and where I was making mistakes.
 After each session, I reviewed my answers and wrote down any errors in a notebook.
-I noticed that looking back at my mistakes helped me understand the problems better and remember the solutions longer.
+Looking back at my mistakes helped me understand the problems better and remember the solutions longer.

 Here’s how reviewing my mistakes improved my performance: